"I thought you hated quicksilver flavour," Skyfire noted as Starscream subspaced a bag of energon chips.

 ::Friends don't abduct each other without warning!::

-Starscream actually chuckled at that. ::I made the mistake of mentioning I had a surprise for him.
+Starscream actually had the audacity to chuckle at that. ::I made the mistake of mentioning I had a surprise for him.
 Unfortunately, Skywarp has patience of a sparkling on energon high.
 And the glitch's a teleporter.::

 ::That was Skywarp?::